 The dairy industry doesn’t want you to think about how completely unnatural it is for humans to drink the milk of cows and ingest dairy products.
 Instead, they want you to believe that you need dairy products, and that life without dairy would be dull and devoid of palate pleasure.

 But when you actually think about it – the fact that we put the growth formula meant for the young of another species into almost everything we eat – you have to admit it’s pretty damned strange.
-In this post, we will address some of the common misconceptions with regards to dairy dairy consumption and how we as a society came to be so misguided in the first place.
+In this post, we will address some of the common misconceptions with regards to dairy dairy consumption and our ideas about dairy came to be so misguided in the first place.

 Common misconceptions about dairy

 #1 – Consuming dairy is natural and healthy